Covid-19

-Along with the rest of the world, life at AA6E has changed.
-Since March 19, 2020, most normal services at Evergreen Woods have been re-engineered to minimize exposure problems and to reduce the risk of infection from the outside world.
-Because we have assisted living and skilled nursing facilities, this becomes critical even for those of us in the "independent living" category.
+Along with the rest of the world, life at AA6E changed during the Covid19 pandemic.
+On March 19, 2020, most normal services at Evergreen Woods were re-engineered to minimize exposure problems and to reduce the risk of infection from the outside world.
+Because we have assisted living and skilled nursing facilities, this became critical even for those of us in the "independent living" category.

-The restrictions have tightened over the weeks to the point that no outside visitors are allowed and residents are strongly discouraged from traveling "off campus".
-Meals and miscellaneous supplies are delivered to your apartment by our wonderful community staff to the point that you really don't have to venture out, except for exercise.
+The restrictions tightened over the weeks to the point that no outside visitors were allowed and residents are strongly discouraged from traveling "off campus".
+Meals and miscellaneous supplies were delivered to your apartment by our wonderful community staff to the point that you really didn't have to venture out, except for exercise.

 AA6E in transition!